jeromerg/NCase/Presentation.md

 }
 ```

-Subdividing the set of test cases into different parts has two imprtant advantages:
+Subdividing the set of test cases into different parts has two important advantages:

 -  You can re-use each set individually
 -  You can apply different combinatorial rules for each definition, as you will see below.